zendesk/sell-custom-objects-invoices-app/doc/pt1.md

 <h3 id="enabling-custom-objects">Enabling custom objects</h3>

 Custom objects must be enabled by an administrator in Zendesk Support.
 If you're not an admin, ask one to enable them for you.
-For more information, see [Enablng custom objects](https://support.zendesk.com/hc/en-us/articles/360037716253-Sunshine-custom-objects-guide-for-admins#topic_fk5_wyl_mjb).
+For more information, see [Enabling custom objects](https://support.zendesk.com/hc/en-us/articles/360037716253-Sunshine-custom-objects-guide-for-admins#topic_fk5_wyl_mjb).

 <h3 id="planning-the-app">Planning the app</h3>